Welcome to G Suite in Engineering at UC San Diego - ENG.UCSD.EDU

 Everyone associated with UC San Diego has an automatically generated, official email address of the form <name>@ucsd.edu.
 Similarly, G Suite accounts for Engineering are of the form <name>@eng.ucsd.edu, where <name> is the same as in your official UC San Diego email address.

 Your new account has been created with a one-time password.
-When you first log in, you will be required to change this password to one of your own choosing (8 character minimum) and enter a CAPTCHA phrase.
+When you first log in, you will be required to change this password to one of your own choosing (8 character minimum).
 To begin this process, connect to mail.google.com and log in with the username and password you've received via an email.
 At a minimum, we recommend that you follow the campus guidelines for password security.

 Your Primary and Alternate Email Addresses